 C2ES offers a summary of the key outcomes in Paris.
 Here are answers to some frequently asked questions.

 On June 1, 2017, President Trump announced his intention to withdraw the United States from the agreement.
 In response, other governments strongly reaffirmed their commitment to the agreement.
-Cities, states, and other non-state actors also reiterated their support for the agreement and pledged to continue to enhance their climate efforts.
+U.S. cities, states, and other non-state actors also reiterated their support for the agreement and pledged to continue to enhance their climate efforts.
 The United States formally initiated its withdrawal from the agreement on November 4, 2019; the withdrawal will take effect on November 4, 2020.
 President-elect Biden has promised to rejoin the Paris Agreement once he takes office.

 The Paris conference was the 21st session of the Conference of the Parties to the United Nations Framework Convention on Climate Change (UNFCCC), known as COP 21.
 The conference concluded a round of negotiations launched in Durban, South Africa, in 2011 with the aim of producing a new legal agreement among national governments to strengthen the global response to climate change.
 A record 150 heads of state and government attended the opening day of the conference.